sebastian-adam/pizza/README.md

 ## By Sebastian Prokuski made on June 17, 2016

 This website allows a user to gather the cost of a fake pizza depending on size and toppings chosen.
-It requires input field validation and uses object constructors and prototypes to sum costs and display object values.

 ### Technologies Used